Short-Term Disability Benefits Available From State Governments

 California

 California has a short-term disability insurance (SDI) program that provides up to a year of benefits.
-Employees are only eligible if they earned $300 in the previous year (on which SDI taxes were paid).
-Benefits are 55% of the employees normal wages during the year before they apply for SDI benefits.
-Employees may be able to be paid longer than one year if they are able to return to work part-time and receive partial benefits (this stretches out the money available to you).
+But you might be able to get SDI for longer than a year if you can return to work part-time and receive partial benefits (this stretches out the money available to you).

 New York